DensusHere/Open/README.md

 ## Seaport 1.6 Development Repo

 Welcome to the home of Seaport 1.6 development.
 For the most part, it's safe to treat this repo like you'd treat [Seaport](https://github.com/ProjectOpenSea/seaport).
-The documentation found there will substantialy serve for this repo.
+The documentation found there will substantialy serve for this repo.42142

 ### Structure